laravel/docs/mail.md

 After exporting the components, the `resources/views/vendor/mail/html/themes` directory will contain a `default.css` file.
 You may customize the CSS in this file and your styles will automatically be in-lined within the HTML representations of your Markdown mail messages.

 > {tip} If you would like to build an entirely new theme for the Markdown components, simply write a new CSS file within the `html/themes` directory and change the `theme` option of your `mail` configuration file.

+<a name="previewing-mailables-in-the-browser"></a>
+## Previewing Mailables In The Browser

+When designing a mailable's template, it is convenient to quickly preview the rendered mailable in your browser like a typical Blade template.
+For this reason, Laravel allows you to return any mailable directly from a route Closure or controller.
+When a mailable is returned, it will be rendered and displayed in the browser, allowing you to quickly preview its design without needing to send it to an actual email address:

+    Route::get('/mailable', function () {
+        $invoice = App\Invoice::find(1);

+        return new App\Mail\InvoicePaid($invoice);
+    });

 <a name="sending-mail"></a>
 ## Sending Mail